spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 Before you start to use offloading in your game, make sure that you’re familiar with the [best practices]({{urlRoot}}/content/workers/offloading-concept#best-practices) and with how to [set up your game feature for offloading]({{urlRoot}}/content/workers/set-up-offloading).

 ### Zoning
-Because the GDK uses SpatialOS networking, you can use multiple server-worker instances to compute your game world.
-This enables you to extend the size of the world.
-We call this _zoning_ - splitting up the world into zones, known as “areas of authority”.

-Each server-worker instance has a different area of authority, and can make updates only to Actors that are in its area of authority.
+Like [offloading](#offloading), zoning is a multiserver option for working with SpatialOS.
+It involves splitting up the world into zones, known as “areas of authority”, with a different server-worker instance responsible for each.
+A server-worker instance can make updates only to Actors that are in its area of authority.

 > **Note:** Support for zoning is currently in pre-alpha.
 We invite you to try out the [multiserver zoning shooter tutorial]({{urlRoot}}/content/tutorials/multiserver-shooter/tutorial-multiserver-intro) and learn about how it works, but we don’t recommend you start developing features that use zoning yet.